 'The Scarlet Letter'

 With mounting debt and a growing family, Hawthorne moved to Salem.
-A life-long Democrat, political connections helped him land a job as surveyor in the Salem Custom House in 1846, providing his family some needed financial security.
-However, when Whig President Zachary Taylor was elected, Hawthorne lost his appointment to political favoritism.
-The dismissal turned into a blessing giving him time to write his masterpiece, The Scarlet Letter, the story of two lovers who clashed with Puritan moral law.
+A life-long Democrat, political connections helped him land a job as a surveyor in the Salem Custom House in 1846, providing his family some needed financial security.
+However, when Whig President Zachary Taylor was elected, Hawthorne lost his appointment due to political favoritism.
+The dismissal turned into a blessing giving him time to write his masterpiece, The Scarlet Letter, the story of two lovers who clashed with the Puritan moral law.
 The book was one of the first mass-produced publications in the United States and its wide distribution made Hawthorne famous.

-Never feeling comfortable living in Salem, Nathaniel Hawthorne was determined to take his family out of the town’s Puritan trappings.
+Never feeling comfortable living in Salem, Hawthorne was determined to take his family out of the town’s Puritan trappings.
 They moved to Red House in Lenox, Massachusetts, where he formed a close friendship with Moby Dick author Herman Melville.
 During this time, Hawthorne enjoyed his most productive period as a writer publishing The House of the Seven Gables, Blithedale Romance and Tanglewood Tales.

-During the 1852 election, Nathaniel Hawthorne wrote a campaign biography for his college friend Franklin Pierce.
+During the 1852 election, Hawthorne wrote a campaign biography for his college friend Pierce.
 When Pierce was elected president, he appointed Hawthorne an American Consul to Britain as a reward.
 The Hawthorne’s stayed in England from 1853-1857.
 This period served as inspiration for Hawthorne’s novel Our Old Home.

-After serving as consul, Nathaniel Hawthorne took his family on an extended vacation to Italy and then back to England.
+After serving as consul, Hawthorne took his family on an extended vacation to Italy and then back to England.
 In 1860, he finished his last novel The Marble Faun.
 That same year Hawthorne moved his family back to the United States and took permanent residence at The Wayside in Concord, Massachusetts.

 After 1860, it was becoming apparent that Hawthorne was moving past his prime.
 Striving to rekindle his earlier productivity, he found little success.
 Drafts were mostly incoherent and left unfinished.
 Some even showed signs of psychic regression.
 His health began to fail and he seemed to age considerably, hair turning white and experiencing slowness of thought.
-For months, he refused to seek medical help and died in his sleep on May 19, 1864, at Plymouth New Hampshire.
+For months, he refused to seek medical help and died in his sleep on May 19, 1864, in Plymouth, New Hampshire.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!